INS Panvel: Task Force Alpha

 As there was no sign of the enemy at Mongla, the ships Panvel, Palash and Padma sped towards Khulna which was 30 km upstream and arrived there around 1100 hours on 10 December.
 The Indian Army's 41 Brigade, which was advancing in this area from the west, was locked in combat with the Pakistan Army's 107 Brigade.
 Task Force Alpha was ordered to launch a waterborne offensive on these Pakistani forces from their rear on the Rupsha River (a tributary of the Pussur), which lay east of Khulna, in order to weaken them.
-When the ships had begun silencing Razakar, Gnat fighter jets of Indian Air Force (IAF) appeared on the scene.
+When the ships had begun attacking the opposing Razakar forces, Follland Gnat fighter jets of Indian Air Force (IAF) appeared on the scene.
 The Gnats failed to identify the Indian ships and fired at them.
 The rockets narrowly missed Panvel but Padma was hit.
 Palash also took a rocket hit and was in flames.
 Panvel started rescue efforts and, by the end of the day's action, picked up 14 crew members of Palash and Padma.
 After the IAF fighters disappeared, Panvel began bombarding the Pakistani forces.
 She destroyed every single fortification of enemy on either side of the Rupsha.
 Her Bofors gun rattled the town of Khulna for over an hour, destroying the shipyard, many government offices and other significant infrastructure which stood on the western bank.
 Panvel evaded the Gnats, beached and un-beached, raised smoke to appear as a stricken ship, abandoning ship and kept the force together, rescuing many, protecting herself from enemy fire and launching a counter offensive.
 For all these efforts the Army recommended Panvel's captain Cdr MNR Samant for the Maha Vir Chakra.